 Economic Value Added

-In finance, economic value added (EVA) measures the net value added by a company during a period.
-It equals net operating profit after tax minus average cost of capital employed.
+In finance, economic value added ((EVA®)) measures the true economic profit of a company for a period determined after taking into account the opportunity cost of both debt and equity capital.
+It equals net operating profit after tax (NOPAT) minus average dollar cost of capital employed.

 If economic value added (EVA) for a period is positive, it means the management has increased the company's total worth.
 On the other hand, if the economic value added is negative it means that the cost of capital employed is greater than the profit generated by the company and this means a decline in the company's value over the period.

 Economic value added can be computed using the following formula:

 |Economic Value Added (EVA) = NOPAT − WACC × Operating Capital|

 Where NOPAT stands for net operating profit after taxes and it is calculated as follows:

 NOPAT = Operating Income × (1 - Tax Rate)

 WACC stands for the weighted-average cost of capital and it is a composite measure of a company's cost of capital from both debt and equity.
 It is calculated by weighing cost of each component of capital based on its share in the company's capital structure.